respoke/docs/src/client/android/guide/group-discovery.md

         }
     }

 Once successful, Respoke will return the `group` you joined.

+Additionally, you can leave a group as well.

+    group.leave(new Respoke.TaskCompletionListener() {
+        @Override
+        public void onSuccess() {
+            // Do something
+        }

+        @Override
+        public void onError(String errorMessage) {
+            completionListener.onError(errorMessage);
+        }
+    });

-You can listen for when people `join` or `leave` this group.
-Additionally, you can get a list of group members.
+You can listen for when people `join` this group.

+    public void onJoin(RespokeConnection connection, RespokeGroup group) {
+        RespokeEndpoint endpoint = connection.getEndpoint();
+    }

+Additionally, you can listen for when people leave this group.

+    public void onLeave(RespokeConnection connection, RespokeGroup group) {
+        RespokeEndpoint endpoint = connection.getEndpoint();
+    }